benjavicente/benjavicente.dev/public/blog/http-cache-on-cloudflare-workers/index.md

 const authenticated = await context.auth.waitAuthenticated();
 ```

-The only additional piece that's missing, but is irrelevant here, which is invalidating the context when the user logs out.
+The only additional piece that's missing, which is irrelevant here, is invalidating the context when the user logs out.
 Anyways, here is the final result: